EmmanuelLefevre/Documentations/Tutorials/powershell_update_git_repositories_script.md

 - **Prioritization,** main and develop branches
 - **Targeting,** optional parameter for updating 1 repository
+- **Read-Only Mode,** able to restrict updates to main/master only (IsOnlyMain).
+Ideal for documentation or course repositories where you don't need feature branches.
 - **Silent Auto-Update** on integration branches
 - **Interactive Mode** on incoming commits from other branches
 - **Bot Detection** (sync force)